firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 - Analog gauge clusters look cool but add little.
   - VESC already logs current and voltage, so most riders simply mount a phone dash unless they crave retro styling.[^57]
-- **SimpleVescDisplay (ESP32).** Smart Repair recommends flashing the open-source SimpleVescDisplay and 3D-printing its mount as a reliable alternative when Flipsky Voyage units glitch.[^58]
+- **SimpleVescDisplay (ESP32).** Smart Repair recommends flashing the open-source SimpleVescDisplay and 3D-printing its mount as a reliable alternative when Flipsky Voyage units glitch, and NetworkDir just proved the generic yellow ESP32 panels can feed UART straight into ADC1 once the firmware is loaded—handy when phones or OEM screens go missing.[^58][^esp32_adc]
 - **Tiny NRF boards have no range.** Flashing Vedder’s `nrf51_vesc` firmware onto ultra-small BLE boards left riders with unusable range, so they still buy the €2 full-size modules for dependable VESC Tool links.[^59]
 - **SimpleVescDisplay odometer logging.** NetworkDir’s latest firmware now buffers odometer data locally on the ESP32 so riders keep mileage even if CAN frames drop, giving budget builds a telemetry path that still respects VESC Tool logs.[^60]
 - **JPPL Smart Display RAM ceiling.** Running Wi-Fi and Bluetooth simultaneously exhausts the JPPL display’s RAM; leave only one wireless interface active to keep the UI responsive.[^61]